 Rating: 4.7 (total: 358+)

-These ER308L TIG rods are a handy, low-drama option when you’re working on 300-series stainless in the shop.
-The 1/16″ diameter and 16″ length make bench work and tubing repairs easier to handle, and the low-carbon chemistry helps with corrosion resistance and crack control.
+These ER308L TIG rods suit 300-series stainless in shop work.
+The 1/16″ diameter and 16″ length handle bench repairs and tubing work well.
+The low-carbon chemistry helps resist corrosion and reduces the risk of cracking in the weld zone.

 What People Say